Amsterdam Airport Schiphol - NL Host Nation

 Amsterdam Airport Schiphol uses both walk-through metal detectors and security scanners at their security checkpoints.

-If anything suspicious is observed when a person is scanned, a partial pat-down body search is normally done.
-The Netherlands considers that such body searches are contrary to the inviolability of the person of a diplomatic agent as guaranteed by article 29 of the Vienna Convention, and that a privileged person may therefore refuse to undergo them.
+If anything suspicious is observed when a person is scanned, a partial pat-down body search is normally carried out.
+The Netherlands considers that such body searches are contrary to the inviolability of the person of a diplomatic agent as guaranteed by Article 29 of the Vienna Convention on Diplomatic Relations, and that a privileged person may therefore refuse to undergo them.
 This may however cause the airline to refuse to transport the person concerned if reasonable grounds for suspicion cannot be removed.

 At the VIP Lounge, a security scanner has replaced the walk-through metal detector.